 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Store the medicine in a safe and secure place.
-Do not throw unused medicine in the trash.
-Ask your pharmacist about the best way to dispose of medicine you do not use.
 Keep the oral liquid bottle upright after you open it.

 Drugs and Foods to Avoid: